kcp-dev/kcp/docs/content/concepts/apis/identity-rotation.md

         prefix onto the new one and the copy is verified,
       - the binding's serving identity is flipped and the bound CRD is recreated so serving storage is rebuilt against the new prefix,
-      - the old prefix is deleted and the fence lifted.
+      - the old prefix is deleted, every instance is rewritten in place once under the new prefix (so wildcard watchers, which see all identities of a resource as one keyspace, observe the move as an update rather than an add followed by a delete), and the fence lifted.
       Object UIDs, resourceVersions semantics, status, and ownerReferences survive unchanged; consumers observe a short unavailability window while their workspace is fenced.